What is spam?

 - Your device was infected with a virus: Spammer viruses scan your computer’s disk drives for email addresses.
 If you’re connected to a shared network (at work, for example), spammers may be able to intercept traffic between you and others to steal email addresses.

-- Your details were leaked: Last year, 280 million email addresses were leaked from a Microsoft database, and that was just one of the countless data breaches in 2020.
+- Your details were leaked: In 2020, 280 million email addresses were leaked from a Microsoft database, and data breach trends aren’t getting any better.

 But don’t despair — with the quick tips below, it’s easy to protect your details and fight back against spam.